Hello ๐, nice to meet you. I'm...

-I'm a Dad, SaaS / e-commerce entrepreneur, startup advisor and angel investor.In 2019, my company, LemonStand, was acquired by Mailchimp.
-Joining them as Head of Commerce, I put into place a product vision, strategy and roadmap for their e-commerce product line and assembled a team to execute on it.Now, I am CEO of Orbit, doing work in the Shopify app ecosystem.I live in Vancouver the South Okanagan with my lovely wife and two beautiful kids.
+I'm a Dad, SaaS entrepreneur, startup advisor and outdoorsman.In 2019, my company, LemonStand, was acquired by Mailchimp.
+Joining them as Head of Commerce, I put into place a product vision, strategy and roadmap for their e-commerce product line and assembled a team to execute on it.Now, I am CEO of Orbit, where my team and I build and acquire apps in the Shopify app ecosystem.I live in Vancouver the South Okanagan with my lovely wife and two beautiful kids.
 The background photo was taken while hiking through the Andes of Peru, which is the second third most amazing thing I've experienced.

 I admit it.
 I don't write enough.
 But, forget being a "thought leader" or "personal branding".The biggest benefit is that it's a terrific way to crystalize learning and clarify your thoughts.Here's some things I've written in the past:- How to survive the entrepreneurial rollercoaster - The Next Web